YuriyGuts/persistent-touch-id-sudo/README.md

 Then, go to Preferences > Security & Privacy > Full Disk Access, and add the executable `/usr/local/bin/com.yuriyguts.persistent-touch-id-sudo` to the allow list.

+Restart macOS in order for the launch daemon to take effect.

 ## Uninstalling

 ```shell
 $ sudo rm /Library/LaunchDaemons/com.yuriyguts.persistent-touch-id-sudo.plist
 $ sudo rm /usr/local/bin/com.yuriyguts.persistent-touch-id-sudo
 ```

+Then, go to Preferences > Security & Privacy > Full Disk Access, and remove `/usr/local/bin/com.yuriyguts.persistent-touch-id-sudo` from the allow list.

+If you'd like to stop using Touch ID for sudo as well, edit `/etc/pam.d/sudo` manually and remove the line containing `pam_tid.so`.

 ## Troubleshooting